mattcosta617/Final_project/README.md

     - Make it so that it holds more than one slot per person -Give the education a school header and a description base -Maybe find some sort of all schools api? <-- Would be pretty awesome

 DONE BY WEDNESDAY AUGUST 26, 2020 **8PM**<br>

+Questions:

+I am thinking of using api's from LinkedIn and/or Google and maybe using it for login, do you think that is possible?
+Curious if I would need some sort of security guarantee or they have their own security when calling for info.